IN THE WORKS...

-An exhibition that draws attention to the erosion of solitude from contemporary culture.
-Two immersive installations housed in shipping containers invite passing pedestrians to reflect on what we readily give up in pursuit of constant connectivity.
+An exhibition about the erosion of solitude from contemporary culture.
+Two immersive installations housed in shipping containers invited pedestrians to reflect on what we readily give up in pursuit of constant connectivity.

-Supported by SAVAC and Ontario Arts Council.
-Site Provided by Waterfront Toronto.
+Supported by SAVAC and the Ontario Arts Council.
+Site provided by Waterfront Toronto.

-Working Models was a multi-media exhibition that probed the role of working models in design research.
-The selections demonstrated the possibilities of models to work in various modes: Concept, Process, Detail, Digital, Performance and Illustrative.
+Working Models probed the role of model-making in design research, using a range of media.
+The selections demonstrate the possibilities of working models in various modes: Concept, Process, Detail, Digital, Performance and Illustrative.